-Table 1 quantifies the spatial discontinuity in the distribution of refugees, focusing on municipalities within 15 km of the 1945-1949 border.
-Of these municipalities, 102 are in the former French and 116 in the former US occupation zone.
-Column (1) estimates equation (1) for the population share of refugees in 1950.
+Column (3) estimates the discontinuity in the population share of refugees at the former border using the spatial RDD equation in (1).
 The estimate for the indicator USZoneLocation is 0.126 and highly statistically significant.
-Hence, the population share of refugees in 1950 is 12.6 percentage points higher on the former US side of the 1945-1949 border.
-When we consider the number of refugees relative to non-refugees as the outcome variable in column (3), the ratio is 18 percentage points higher on the former US side of the 1945-1949 border.
-Columns (2) and (4) show results when we add US-zone exposure as in equation (2).
-US-zone exposure is statistically insignificant and the spatial discontinuity in the distribution of refugees at the 1945-1949 border changes little.
+Hence, the spatial RDD yields a population share of refugees that is 12.6 percentage points higher on the former US than French side of the 1945-49 border.
+Column (4) shows results when we add US-zone exposure as in equation (2).
+The spatial discontinuity in the distribution of refugees at the former border changes little.
+US-zone exposure is statistically insignificant, indicating that the discontinuity in refugee settlements at the 1945-49 border is sharp.